-Whether you’re in need of an extended warranty for your BMW to eventually replace your existing manufacturer warranty or if your manufacturer warranty has already run out, Warranty Direct can help.
-We know that cars can be costly even without repairs and do whatever we can to provide you with clear and sensible coverage.
+Whether you are in need of an extended warranty for your BMW to eventually replace your existing manufacturer warranty, or if your BMW manufacturer warranty has already run out, Warranty Direct can help.

 At Warranty Direct, we’re flexible and aim to free you of some of the potential limitations of standard manufacturer warranties.

 We offer different coverage options, as well as giving you the freedom to decide things such as where you want your car serviced.